EOEPCA/deployment-guide/docs/eoepca/workspace.md

 ### User Workspace Templates

 The Workspace API instantiates for each user a set of services, including a Resource Catalogue and Data Access services.
-These user services are instantiated via helm using templates:

-* **Resource Catalogue**: `template-hr-rm-resource-catalogue.yaml`
+These user services are instantiated via helm using templates.
+The templates are provided to the Workspace API in a `ConfigMap` that is, by default, named `workspace-charts`.
+Each file in the config-map is expected to be of `kind` `HelmRelease`.
+During creation of a new workspace, the Worksapce API applies each file to the cluster in the namespace of the newly created namespace.

+The default ConfigMap that is included with this guide contains the following templates:

-* **Data Access**: `template-hr-vs.yaml`
+* **Data Access**: `template-hr-data-access.yaml`
+* **Resource Catalogue**: `template-hr-resource-catalogue.yaml`
 * **Protection**: `template-hr-resource-guard.yaml`

 Each of these templates is expressed as a flux `HelmRelease` object that describes the helm chart and values required to deploy the service.